gordonwatts/func_adl_server/README.md

 This runs three tests:

 1. Download a 6 GB file and run a single column query
-1. Use the previously downloaded file and extract a new column.
+2. Use the previously downloaded file and extract a new column.
-1. Use the same query to re-fetch an already existing column.
+3. Use the same query to re-fetch an already existing column.

 And it will print out the timing so that you can see about how long it took to do each of these tests.
 When `pytest` prints the timings, it will print setup times as well - ignore these.
 Setup is expensive as the system has to wait for the `helm` chart to be fully up before it can start the tests.

 # Packaging

 When building a release, package up with `helm package func-adl-server`.
+Make sure to bump the version number in the `Chart` file!